 The Creative Writing Emphasis gives the English major an opportunity to pursue his or her interests in creative writing of various forms.
 The culmination of the emphasis is the Creative Writing project, which the student chooses in consultation with her or his advisor.
 The product of that course will be a completed work of publishable quality in one of the following genres.
-Students must choose Sequence B as their required sequence.

-In addition, choose nine units from the following:
+Students selecting this emphasis must choose Sequence B above plus nine units from the following:

 ENGL 461 Fiction Writing (3)

 ENGL 462 Poetry Writing (3)

 ENGL 463 Writing for the Stage and Screen (3)

 ENGL 464 Creative Non-Fiction (3)

-plus

-ENGL 465 Creative Writing Project (3)
+plus ENGL 465 Creative Writing Project (3)